Lawmakers push abortion restrictions, gun rights expansion - WHIZ News

 CORONAVIRUS

-A public health order enacted last summer because of the coronavirus pandemic and restricting county fairs to junior fair activities, such as livestock competitions, would be overridden under legislation approved by the House and sent to DeWine.
+A public health order enacted in summer because of the coronavirus pandemic that restricted county fairs to junior fair activities, such as livestock competitions, would be overridden under legislation approved by the House and sent to DeWine.

 DeWine has twice vetoed measures restricting the state’s ability to enact public health orders, in July and again this month.